How to Improve Basement Air Quality in South Jordan, UT

 Mold Growth

 The ideal conditions for the growth of mold are moisture and darkness.
-Indoor air quality can be lowered even in small areas.
+These fungi can negatively affect air quality even in small areas.

 Radon Levels In Utah Homes